Trevor-2/Sparx-hack/README.md

 1. Each time the program is executed, the last screenshot will be automatically deleted.
 2. for some reasons, Bookwork code 2C might turned to Calculator lol
 3. Bookwork check may take more time to load

+## Acknowledgments
+This project is written by OpenAI's ChatGPT.